hoffmangroup/segtools/doc/segtools.rst

 - :ref:`segtools-preprocess <segtools-preprocess>`:
   Preprocess segmentation and annotation files into a binary format that can be quickly re-read in future calls to Segtools commands.
+- :ref:`segtools-relabel <segtools-relabel>`:
+  Generate a new segmentation by relabeling the segments in one segmentation according to a mnemonic file.

 All the above commands respond to ``-h`` and ``--help`` by displaying usage information and options.